 STREET DOG VERSUS FERAL DOG – WHAT DO YOU HAVE?

 Over the past few weeks, I have once again been privileged to help many wonderful families with their new Rescue dogs.
+They are looking for dog training advice, but we have lots to do before then.
 So many of them have been brought over from overseas and have very chequered pasts.
 Some born in the kill shelters, some found on the streets and some from who knows where?
 Whether this should happen, is not a question for this article.
 Many have opinions, what I am looking at is what happens to these dogs when they arrive.